VIS4ROB-lab/multirotors_landing/README.md

 ## Citation

-If you use this code in your academic work, please cite:
+If you use this code in your academic work, please cite [[PDF](https://www.research-collection.ethz.ch/handle/20.500.11850/605990)]:

     @inproceedings{bartolomei2022multi,
       title={Autonomous Emergency Landing for Multicopters using Deep Reinforcement Learning},